MARVEX

 (Daring Mystery Comics#5/5) - Marvex located and apprehended the members of Brad Lewis' east side mob who were planning a bank robbery.
 The newspaper coverage of the event prompted the roboticist Dr. Narr to prepare a trap for Marvex, so that he could study him.
 Narr sent Marvex a note which led the robot to the old hill tower, where he was trapped in a net and carried into the tower by several of Narr's robots.
 When they removed him from the net, however, Marvex quickly smashed them.
 Narr incapacitated him with a magnetic ray and placed him on a similarly-magnetic table, preparing to dismantle him.
 In desperation, Marvex contacted Crandall by radio, and she quickly tracked him to the hill tower, where she smashed Narr's control panel.
 This not only deactivated the magnetic table, but sent Narr's robots into an unguided destructive rampage.
 Marvex saved Narr from his own creations, then destroyed them.
 Enraged at the destruction of his robots, Narr tried to kill Marvex and Crandall, but accidentally fell to his death through one of the tower's high windows.
 The pair left shortly before the damaged tower collapsed in a fireball.

-Comments: Created by an unknown writer and artist (possibly Allen Simon).
+Comments: Created by uncredited writer and artist (possibly Hal Sharp/Allen Simon).

-Clara seems to be a good influence on Marvex.
-When he first arrives in our dimension, he goes out of his way to kill the criminals he encounters, as well as his own creators, but by his last appearance, he tries to save the life of Dr. Narr even though the doctor abducted and tried to dissect him.
+Clara seemed to be a good influence on Marvex.
+When he first arrived in our dimension, he went out of his way to kill the criminals he encounterd, as well as his own creators, but by his last 1940s' appearance, he tried to save the life of Dr. Narr even though the doctor had abducted and tried to dissect him.

-When Bolo and company are initially looking at Earth, they declare that they're going to make the humans their slaves, but then Bolo proceeds to make Marvex instead, and plans to make more like him.
-Perhaps he simply meant he was going to make slaves in the image of the humans; he does, after all, give Marvex a very human countenance.
+When Bolo and company were initially looking at Earth, they declaree that they were going to make the humans their slaves, but then Bolo proceeded to make Marvex instead, and planned to make more like him.
+Perhaps he simply meant he was going to make slaves in the image of the humans; he did after all give Marvex a very human countenance.
 In fact, Marvex looks almost exactly like William Shatner, despite the fact that Shatner himself would have only been nine when this story was published.
 At any rate, I suspect that Marvex had his head redesigned intentionally to look less human, as he seems to have a bit of a complex, declaring loudly and inappropriately to Clara at the end of every story that he is a robot, not a human.

 Room 307 of the Eastern Building is on the thirteenth floor.
 Go figure.